UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 </choice>

 **Question 2**
-Which scaling method will not produce values greater than 1?
+Which scaling method will never produce values greater than 1?

 <choice id="2" >